Elsa Jean Rocks Nothing But A White Tank Top In Bed: ‘Quarantine And Chill’

 “You’re the hottest blonde of all time.
 Hotter than both Pam Anderson and Marilyn Monroe,” a fourth person declared.

 Elsa appears to have no qualms about showing off her stunning figure in her online posts.
-She’s often seen going scantily clad in plunging tops, tight dresses, and sexy lingerie.
+She often uploads photos of herself in scantily clad outfits, including plunging tops, tight dresses, and sexy lingerie.

 As previously reported by The Inquisitr, Elsa recently dropped the jaws of her followers when she opted to go braless in a see-through white dress while relaxing at home.
 That post proved to be very popular among her fans.
 To date, it has pulled in more than 119,000 likes and over 1,400 comments.